cslab/csspin/README.rst

-Simply removing the ``requirements`` setting from ``spinfile.yaml`` will not remove that package from provisioned virtual environment, though.
-We can either simply remove that environment, or use ``spin exec`` to run ``pip`` inside the environment:
+Simply removing the ``requirements`` setting from ``spinfile.yaml`` will not remove that package, though.
+We can either simply remove that environment, or use ``spin exec`` to run ``pip`` inside the
+environment:

 .. code-block:: console